Why Potholes Form and How They Impact Road Safety

 Traffic Slowdowns and Congestion

-When multiple areas of a road are damaged, traffic slows down as drivers navigate around the worst spots.
+When multiple areas of a road are damaged, traffic slows as drivers navigate around worst spots.
 This cautious driving can cause congestion, especially during peak hours, and can sometimes lead to detours if road damage forces temporary closures.

 The Importance of Timely Road Repairs